jambonz/next-static-site/markdown/docs/webhooks/listen.md

 ```
 In the example above, raw (headerless) audio is sent.
 The audio must be 16-bit pcm encoded audio, with a configurable sample rate of either 8000, 16000, 24000, 32000, 48000, or 64000 khz.
 Alternatively, a wave file format can be supplied by using type "wav" (or "wave"), and in this case no `sampleRate` property is needed.
 In all cases, the audio must be base64 encoded when sent over the socket.

+If multiple playAudio commands are sent before the first has finished playing they will be queued and played in order.
+You may have up to 10 queued playAudio commands at any time.

 Once a `playAudio` command has finished playing out the audio, a `playDone` json text frame will be sent over the websocket connection:
 ```json
 {